SilviaB24/Force-Driven-ML-RCS/README.md

 This will generate plots in the `Graphs/` directory, comparing:

-  * Latency Deltas vs Baseline.
+  * Latency Deltas (LS versions) vs Baseline (FALLS)
   * Runtime analysis.
   * Improvement percentages.

+> **Note:** This project has been developed and tested on macOS.
+For running on Windows, it may be necessary to install the required tools via WSL or adapt the scripts accordingly.